NetserviceLab/threewp_broadcast/readme.txt

 * <strong>Queue</strong> adds a broadcast queue which helps to broadcast posts to tens / hundreds / more blogs.
 * <strong>Send To Many</strong> broadcasts many posts to several blogs at once, instead of individually editing and broadcasting each post.
 * <strong>Sync Taxomnomies</strong> synchronize the taxonomies of target blogs with those from a source blog.
+* <strong>The Events Calendar</strong> adds support for Modern Tribe's <a href="https://wordpress.org/plugins/the-events-calendar/">The Events Calendar </a> plugin with venues and organisers.
 * <strong>User & Blog Settings</strong> (UBS) can hide the broadcast meta box and/or menu, modify the meta box to force/prevent broadcast to blogs, with separate settings for users / blogs / roles.
 * <strong>User & Blog Settings Post</strong> uses the modifications from the UBS plugin to broadcast posts with one click.
 * <strong>Views</strong> adds support for WP Types and Views content templates.